-On Dr.Web Anti-Virus tab, the current protection status is displayed (enabled/disabled) and it provided the access to the following program functions:
+On Dr.Web Anti-Virus tab, the current protection status is displayed (enabled/disabled).
+The tab provides access to the following program functions:

-- Log allows to configure the program logging. - Check attachments allows to configure the e-mails check and to specify the program actions for the detected malicious objects. - Statistics allows to review the number of checked and processed objects.
+- Log allows to configure the program logging. - Check attachments allows to configure the e-mails check and to specify the program actions for the detected malicious obiects. - Statistics allows to review the number of checked and processed objects.